Tips For Helping Stressed Students Relax

 Friend Time – While alone time is necessary, humans are social creatures too.
 It’s unhealthy to spend too much time in isolation.
 That’s why you should also find time to spend with your close friends.

-Prioritizing - It’s easy to feel overwhelmed with everything going when getting ready for college.
+Prioritizing – It’s easy to feel overwhelmed by everything going when getting ready for college.
 There seem to be so many activities and obligations; each one feeling like it’s the most important thing.
 A key strategy to use here is effective time management and prioritizing.

 Make a list of the things that are most important to you and your success, rank them, and see what else is taking up time but not on the list.
 Chances are, it’s not as important and can wait.
 Time management not only reduces stress but make you more productive.

 Breathing/Meditation – Despite sounding too simple, pausing to breathe is helpful and centering.
 Whenever you feel overwhelmed by what’s going on, stop what you’re doing, close your eyes, breathe in deep to fill your diaphragm, and slowly exhale.
 Focus on the inhale and exhale, and ignore everything else.